Braves vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Braves Betting Records & Stats

-- The Braves have been favored on the moneyline 41 total times this season.
-They've gone 26-15 in those games.
+- The Braves have put together a 26-16 record in games they were favored on the moneyline (winning 61.9% of those games).

-- Atlanta has gone 17-8 (winning 68% of its games) when playing as moneyline favorites of -150 or shorter.
+- Atlanta has a 21-9 record (winning 70% of its games) when playing as moneyline favorites of -140 or shorter.

-- Atlanta has combined with opponents to hit the over on the total 30 times this season for a 30-19-1 record against the over/under.
+- Atlanta has had an over/under set by oddsmakers 51 times, and have combined with opponents to go over the total in 30 of those games (30-19-2).

-- The Braves have had a spread set for only two matchups this season, and covered in both.
+- The Braves have had a run line set for only two games this season, and covered in both.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.